ncastelli76/venice-islands-geojson/README.md

 An open-source repository for GIS data mapping the city of Venice.
 Originally created for use by WPI VPC in 2024.

-isoli.geojson maps the entirety of Venice's historic center, as well as most islands in the area.
+isoli.geojson maps the entirety of Venice's historic center, as well as most islands in the area, as multipolygons.
 ID section is for bridges.geojson reference, to recognize which islands each bridge connects to.

-Bridge data is from a 2013 IQP project and is not recent: Some information may be depreciated, check for any bridge renovations since then.
+Bridge data (points) is from a 2013 IQP project and is not recent: Some information may be depreciated, check for any bridge renovations since then.

 ## Authors